 Of course, the drink is lovely.
 Soft mouthfeel from the egg white, brightness from the citrus, sweet vanilla undertones of the Tuaca riding with that sort of harsh edge Cachaça always brings.
 It is well balanced, those disparate ingredients working in harmony to create a whole greater than the sum of its parts.
 As it should be.
 Yeah, that’s a fucking metaphor.

 Balance.
 That is what makes this drink work.
 That is what makes good relationships work.
 That is what makes our fragile democracy work.
 Each part working in opposition, balanced against each other to create harmony out of what should be chaos.
 Checks and balances, keeping each branch honest by holding them accountable to themselves and each other.
 When you break the balance or tip the scales too far, you break the system and it is oh so fragile.
-Ben Franklin was proud of what the founding fathers created at the constitutional convention a great democratic republic in place of the monarchy.
+Ben Franklin was proud of what the founding fathers created at the constitutional convention, a democratic republic, in place of the monarchy.
 A great experiment in a new form of government a “republic, if you can keep it” as he said.
 For the first time in my life, I worry that a great many summer patriots have lost sight of the goal and in that they would trade winning for our republic.
 I hope I’m wrong and that Lincoln was right when he said, “We are not enemies, but friends.
 We must not be enemies.
 Though passion may have strained it must not break our bonds of affection.
 The mystic chords of memory, stretching from every battlefield and patriot grave to every living heart and hearthstone all over this broad land, will yet swell the chorus of the Union, when again touched, as surely they will be, by the better angels of our nature.”
 Stay safe, stay hydrated and stay sane, my friends.